 The core British values include:

-Our School Officers are nominated by their peers and participate in elections with children from Key Stage 2 and staff voting for the posts of Head Girl, Head Boy and their deputies.
+In a similar way, our School Officers are nominated by their peers and participate in elections with children from Key Stage 2 and staff voting for the posts of Head Girl, Head Boy and their deputies.
+These then work with school council representatives from KS2 to help communicate the views of pupils and come up with creative solutions to problems.
+Another example of classes demonstrating a democratic solution is choosing their reward following the filling of the Class Behaviour Bead Jar.

 Children are encouraged to make “Good” choices by all adults employed working within our school.
 Such choices are constantly reinforced by themes covered in PSCHE lessons.
-Our Buddy, Prefect and House Captains systems encourages the development of leadership qualities together with a collective sense of responsibility.
-Through a system of House Points children’s behaviour and attitude to learning is fostered and enhanced.
+Through a system of DOJO points children’s behaviour and attitude to learning is fostered and enhanced, and whole class rewards systems promote collective responsibility for high standards.
 Children in positions of responsibility are encouraged to be positive role models for their peers.

 The Rule of Law

-As a Faith School great emphasis is [placed upon the Core values of respect, tolerance, forgiveness and care for others.
+As a Faith School great emphasis is placed upon the core values of respect, tolerance, forgiveness and care for others.
 Our school’s behaviour Code reflects such values.
 Furthermore, we emphasise the need for order whilst working together in harmony.
-Our Neighbourhood Police Officer, PCSO Rachel, is a frequent and welcome visitor to school.

 St. Vincent’s ethos is centred upon mutual respect and the belief that all members of our community are deserving of respect.
 A cross-curricular approach ensures that this value is promoted through all aspects of the life of our school, where the individual is cherished and encouraged to understand the effect of behaviour and attitudes to others.